 If your service is not included, just use WebHooks.

-No shortcodes needed, you create and edit the form directly in the Gutenberg editor.
+No shortcodes are needed, you create and edit the form directly in the Gutenberg editor.

 - Very fast form

-- No need to install additional plugin if Kadence Blocks is used
+- No need to install an additional plugin if Kadence Blocks is used

 - Integrations for the most important newsletter services